Europe talks tough on migrant strategies

 Donald Tusk, the former Polish prime minister who will chair next week's summit, urged governments last week to be ready to detain all migrants for "as long as needed" to check their identities and claims.
 He said it could be for up to 18 months.

-"All migrants arriving in Italy and Greece must go through the reception centres," they wrote.
-"That means these centres must be able to take in enough people and hold them for the time required ... so that the necessary security checks can be made and their status clearly established, between relocalisation, asylum claim in Greece or Italy, or deportation."
+"All migrants arriving in Italy and Greece must go through the reception centers," they wrote.
+"That means these centers must be able to take in enough people and hold them for the time required ... so that the necessary security checks can be made and their status clearly established, between relocalization, asylum claim in Greece or Italy, or deportation."

 A French government source said the letter was not intended to promote new EU measures but to stress a need to implement what has already been agreed.
 The source said: "It's a political push that says: 'We're now at the time for making decisions and this has to be implemented very quickly'."